 Medicare Supplement Insurance plans do not offer prescription drug coverage.
 If you want prescription drug benefits, you can consider purchasing Medicare Part D coverage.

-You can get Part D coverage through a standalone Prescription Drug Plan that works with Original Medicare.
-Or you can buy a Medicare Advantage plan with prescription drug coverage included, but you may not buy a Medigap policy.
+You can get Part D coverage through a standalone Prescription Drug Plan that works with Original Medicare, or you can buy a Medicare Advantage plan with prescription drug coverage included.

 Insurance companies may let you purchase a Medigap plan if you are under 65 but qualify for Original Medicare benefits due to a specific condition or disability.
 Please note certain state exclusions for ERSD.